 It is important to work with an amputation lawyer in the California area who fully explores the losses that you have suffered.
 These may include loss of earnings, changes in your lifestyle, a need for rehabilitation, physiotherapy, plastic surgery, pain and suffering, the cost of prosthetics, counseling, a change in job, or a loss of earning capacity.
 There are usually psychological effects in addition to the physical loss of the limb.
 Many people who lose limbs or extremities experience phantom pain, in which they experience pain or sensation in the affected limb or extremity, even though it has been removed.
 There are also negative emotions that may arise in connection with the loss of a limb, including loss of self-esteem, anger, and humiliation.

 Your damages may be reduced by your proportion of fault for the accident if you are found comparatively negligent by a jury.
-This means that insurance adjustors may be looking for ways in which you were at fault, and it is important to talk to your own attorney before speaking to an adjustor for an at-fault party.
+This means that insurance adjusters may be looking for ways in which you were at fault, and it is important to talk to your own attorney before speaking to an adjuster for an at-fault party.